PSeON/babel-unsafe-optimizations/packages/babel-plugin-unsafe-optimizations-duplicated-globals/README.md

 new value to a global variable will not get reflected in the app after this transform.

 This plugin can be used if you are sure that global variables are not going to be changed.

+## Configuration

+### target

+Selects JavaScript syntax version for the output code.
+Supported values are: `"es5"`, `"es6"`.

+### includeGlobal

+Array of strings, which specifies globals to transform, all other globals will be ignored.

+### excludeGlobal

+Array of strings, which specifiec global to ignore during transform.